 Winner with Greater Freedom to Test = Shopify

 Shopify is great for those who want to sell their own products, because you have full control to customize your brand and your product offerings.
-On Amazon, you will have less ability to distinguish your brand and stand out amongst your competitors.
+On Amazon, you will have less ability to distinguish your brand and stand out among your competitors.
 In addition, you must strictly adhere to the rules for buyer communication on Amazon, and you don't get the freedom to sell what you want.
 On Amazon, shoppers recognize brands less and focus more on product pricing and how fast they can get it.

 Greater Control Over Your Brand = Shopify